Every Bombshell From Meghan Markle and Prince Harry's Explosive Interview With Oprah - E! Online

 There were "conversations" about Archie's skin color.

 After Archie's May 2019 birth, much was made over the decision to not give him a royal title.
-It turns out his parents did not have any part in that choice about Meghan alleged there were concerns over his race.
+It turns out his parents did not have any part in that choice.
+Even more shocking: Meghan speculated that his race may have played a factor.
 "In those months when I was pregnant, all around this same time—so we have in tandem the conversation of 'He won't be given security, he's not going to be given a title,' and also concerns and conversations about how dark his skin might be when he's born."

 This, of course, stopped Oprah in her tracks, immediately asking for clarification, with Meghan going on to say Harry had "several conversations" with family members about, in Oprah's words, "how dark" Archie would be.
 "Potentially, and what that would mean or look like," Meghan said, though she would not say who had these talks with Harry.
 "I think that would be very damaging to them."